crossminer/scava-docs/docs/installation-guide/docker-installation/index.md

-# Platform Installation using DOCKER images (To be revised by UNPARALLEL)
+# Platform Installation using DOCKER images

 This page is about how to deploy a SCAVA instance on the behalf of Docker.